 Mike has been with the service for many years and has a great deal of expertise in working with families and young people with both SEND and emotional health needs.
 Mike has full IPSEA level 3 legal (bar accredited).
 He is also a qualified counsellor and works in schools around Bolton offering 1:1 support to young people.
 Mike is also an IAS Officer with an interest in mentoring young people.
 He is also a father to an adult son with a disability.

 Nicola is the longest serving member of staff and has years of experience with supporting children and families with SEND.
 Having previously been the head of service, Nicola has taken retirement from the day to day service, but is still supporting us in a consultancy role from home.
 Nicola is a mother to a daughter with a disability and has extensive knowledge in specific conditions affecting children and young people.

 Karen is legally trained at IPSEA level 2, and is working toward full bar accreditation.
 A qualified teacher, Karen has a wealth of experience in Education, having worked in the sector for 38 years.
 This included schools for pupils with social, emotional and mental health needs, and SEN provision for children with moderate learning difficulties and complex needs.
 Karen currently works Wednesdays and Fridays in IAS.

 Lindsey is supporting with the ISAP children and young persons consultation activities.
 She has level 1 legal training and is supporting young people in the settings they choose to attend at evenings and weekends.

 The staff at IAS are supported by the business manager, Annette Dodd.
 We also have two volunteer receptionists, Ailsa Pearcey and Victoria Dodd.

-We have a very good working relationship with Bolton Parent Carer Consortium, and Kidz2gether charity, who support us with some of the work that we do.
+We work alongside Bolton Parent Carer Consortium, and Kidz2gether charity, who support us with the work that we do.